Quantum Mechanics in a New Light: Manifestation

-Many of the mysteries surrounding quantum mechanics become clear in this new light.
+Many of the mysteries surrounding quantum mechanics become clear in this light.
 Why, after all, is the general theoretical framework of contemporary physics a probability calculus, and why are the probabilities assigned to measurement outcomes?
-If quantum mechanics concerns a transition through which the differentiation of the world into distinguishable objects and distinguishable regions is gradually realized, the question arises as to how the intermediate stages are to be described---the stages at which the differentiation is incomplete and the distinguishability between objects or regions of space is only partially realized.
-The answer to this question is that whatever is not completely distinguishable \footnote{It is also worth stressing that the indeterminism of quantum mechanics is rooted in this underlying indeterminacy.
-Instead of consisting \emph{fundamentally} in the existence of unpredictable changes disrupting a predictable evolution, it is a consequence of indeterminacies that \emph{evince} themselves through unpredictable transitions in the values of outcome-indicating positions (Bub's ``decoherence pointers'').} can only be described by assigning probabilities to what is completely distinguishable, namely to the different possible outcomes of a measurement.
-What is instrumental in the manifestation of the world can only be described in terms of what happens in the manifested world, or else in terms of correlations between events that could happen in the manifested world.
+If quantum mechanics concerns a transition through which the differentiation of the world into distinguishable objects and distinguishable regions of space is gradually realized, the question arises as to how the intermediate stages are to be described---the stages at which the differentiation is incomplete and the distinguishability between objects or regions of space is only partially realized.
+The answer to this question is that whatever is not completely distinguishable can only be described by assigning probabilities to what is completely distinguishable, namely to the different possible outcomes of a measurement.
+What is instrumental in the manifestation of the world can only be described in terms of what happens in the manifested world, or else in terms of correlations between events that happen or could happen in the manifested world.

+It is also worth stressing that the indeterminism of quantum mechanics does not fundamentally consist in the existence of unpredictable changes disrupting a predictable evolution, as the myth of evolving quantum states suggests.
+Instead, it is rooted in the respective indeterminacies of the various stages of manifestation.
+The unpredictability of measurement outcomes is merely the consequence of underlying indeterminacies, which evince themselves through unpredictable transitions in the values of outcome-indicating positions (the proverbial ``measurement pointers'').